bartvanerp/SPSsite/content/disciplines/overview.md

   weight = 1
 +++

-Welcome to the *curriculum* page of the Signal Processing Systems educational website.
+Welcome to the *disciplines* page of the Signal Processing Systems educational website.
 On this page various important concepts from the signal processing curriculum are covered with multiple educational resources.
 For now, these topics include:

 * Mathematical background
-* Continuous signal processing basics
+* Basics of continuous-time signals and systems
-* Discrete signal processing basics
+* Basics of discrete-time signal processing
 * Statistical signal processing
 * Multidimensional signal processing
 * Optimal and adaptive signal processing